olivervoros/zoosh/README.md

 The task is ready and can be downloaded from my github account:
 https://github.com/olivervoros/zoosh
 I used ReactJS to complete the task, so after you cloned the git project please run npm install.
-I think I have almost the full implementation ready, I used sass, I added the spinner, and I have also written some tests. (you can run them by issuing "npm tests")
+I tried to finish all levels, I used Sass, I added the loading spinner, and I have also written some tests. (you can run them by issuing "npm tests")
 The only thing should be missing is the Material UI.

 The live site: